minsung1386/Filtering-Customers/README.md

 <br>

-## Network API design (Communication Protocol between AWS lambda and application)
+## Network API design (Communication Protocol bet
+en AWS lambda and application)
 All communication in this application is implemented to access AWS S3 through boto3 in Python.

 First, the login process checks whether the ID and password match by accessing the file where they are registered.
 The flag indicating whether the ID and password match is received as a response, and the login result is displayed on the screen.